 Figure 1.
 Overview of the engineered population profiling process.

 We created a barcoded wild-type pool (Fig. S1) to enable construction of an engineered population using any multi-mutant strain.
 In this study, this pool was mated with a 16 ABC transporter knockout strain (ABC-16).
 The genotype at 16 ABC transporters is indicated by the squares drawn in each cell (black = knockout, white = wild type).
 Diploids from this cross were subject to sporulation and barcoded haploids were then selected.
-Each haploid inherits either a wildtype or knockout allele at these 16 loci.
+Each haploid inherits either a wild-type or knockout allele at these 16 loci.
 Single colonies were picked and arrayed onto a series of 384-well plates.
 En masse genotyping was performed on this collection using an RCP-PCR43 strategy, which uses a combination of row and column tags to allow identification of PCR products arising from the same well in each plate.
 An additional PCR reaction adds a plate tag (not shown).
 High throughput sequencing of pooled RCP-PCR products allows large scale genotyping and identification of a strain-specific DNA barcode for many strains.
 Strains with a sucessfully determined barcode and genotype are transferred into two liquid pools based on mating type (MATa or MATα), and grown under each of 16 drugs.
 High throughput sequencing of strain-specific DNA barcodes at t = 0, 5, 10, 15, and 20 generations of growth in each drug reconstructs a drug by strain resistance profile, profiling the engineered population.

 Figure 2.
 An exploration and assessment of multi-knockout fitness landscapes within a 6-gene group.